About Bolehill Farm Cottages

 Bolehill Farm Cottages comprise of 8 self-catering cottages which each sleep between 1 and 5 people.
 All of our cottages are set around a central courtyard in a family-friendly setting.
 The site covers 20 acres of land and is in an elevated position, so there are plenty of precious green spaces and views to enjoy.
 We are positioned on the edge of Bakewell which is perfect in our opinion, as you are close to the centre yet far enough out to be away from the hustle and bustle.
 As a rule of thumb, we have cows in our fields (no bulls on our land) between the months of April to November yet our Guest Garden and allocated Dog Paddock are always free of cows.
 We are a former working farm on our side of the road.

-Bolehill Farm can also be an ideal place for family and friends to come together for a break away – having the dual benefit of the space of your own cottages yet having communal facilities such as a group dining room with connected kitchen to enjoy together.
+Bolehill Farm can also be an ideal place for family and friends to come together for a break away - having the dual benefit of the space of your own cottages yet having communal facilities such as a group dining room with connected kitchen to enjoy together (group space must be booked in advance).
 We have had various celebrations at Bolehill from a 30th to an 80th birthday, wedding anniversaries, a coming together for walker friends through to a dogs first birthday!
 It is always great to see people coming together to enjoy a special occasion or just simply an overdue get together.

-Over the past few years, we have made various enhancements around site and we plan to keep working hard to keep Bolehill sympathetically moving with the times – maintain the simple and traditional feel of the site whilst enabling what you would expect from accommodation in this day and age.
-An example of this is a new pressurised plumbing system we’ve installed; our take was that the days of a poor, drippy shower should be long gone!
-We’re now pleased to have water pressure that we are confident you will be happy to use.
+Over the past few years, we have made various enhancements around site and we plan to keep working hard to keep Bolehill sympathetically moving with the times - maintain the simple and traditional feel of the site whilst enabling what you would expect from accommodation in this day and age.
+An example of this is a new pressurised plumbing system we've installed; our take was that the days of a poor, drippy shower should be long gone!
+We're now pleased to have water pressure that we hope you will be happy to use (top of the hill considering!).
 Please see our blog page ('Blog' link on the the main banner at the top of our website) for further details on works we have completed to date.
 We generally close in January for annual refurbishment.

 We would very much recommend viewing the site plan at the bottom of this page so that you can see 'what is where' yet in terms of a cottage overview split, we have: